 4. Geoff White – The Lazarus Heist

 With around 20 years in investigative journalism, Geoff has a deep understanding of the complexities that characterise this elusive world, and what the future of privacy and data looks like.
 Throughout his incredible career he has covered election hacking, the dark web, the personal data trade and the emergence of cybercrime as one of the primal threats to modern society.
 By the way, they are recording a live episode in New York now.
-Find out here how to send the host questions or be in the audience in New York.

 5. Patrick Radden Keefe – Wind of Change

 What could the metal ballad and the Central Intelligence Agency (CIA) have in common?